mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 ) <tab:sotrue>

-Using techniques such as Karnaugh mapping @Karnaugh1953, this truth table can be optimally mapped to a combinatorial circuit.
+Using techniques such as Karnaugh mapping @Karnaugh1953, this truth table can be optimally mapped to a combinational circuit.
 In this case, Logisim Evolution @Burch2024 was used, which produced the following result as shown in @fig:logisim.
 This circuit consists of 3 NOT gates, 6 AND gates, and 4 OR gates.
 These are all two-input gates.